 GM 2.0 Liter Turbo I4 Ecotec LTG Engine

-The 2.0 liter I4 engine (production code LTG) is a four-cylinder engine produced by General Motors for use in a broad range of vehicles.
+The LTG is a turbo-charged 2.0-liter four-cylinder engine produced by General Motors for use in a broad range of vehicles.
 It is part of the large-displacement four-cylinder Ecotec engine family.

 The turbocharger is capable of generating up to 20 pounds of boost and its twin-scroll design helps deliver the usable power from the engine — effectively eliminating the universally-hated turbo lag while supplying a broad power band.
 This gives allows the LTG to respond rapidly to throttle input — a quality often associated with a higher-displacement naturally aspirated high-performance engine.
 Performance and efficiency are further optimized by electronically controlled supporting components including the wastegate and bypass.